-- 3.1.1 The key objectives of the Trustee for the DC section (known as USS Investment Builder) are as follows: - 3.1.1.1 To maintain a default strategy that offers an investment solution suitable for the majority of members saving in the DC section, informed by extensive research with members; - 3.1.1.2 Alongside the default strategy, to provide a range of self-select funds to meet the needs and preferences of most members as regards level of risk and return and different investment beliefs throughout their working lives; - 3.1.1.3 To provide both the default strategy and the range of self-select funds at a competitive price, benefiting from a subsidy from the employer of the administration and running costs and (subject to a cap) on investment management charges, thus allowing members to benefit from retaining a higher share of the investment growth on their savings; - 3.1.1.4 To implement and deliver a clear and compelling communication and engagement strategy with members that reflects the needs of members, specifically taking into account the hybrid nature of the Scheme and the investment arrangements that are provided;
+- 3.1.1 The key objectives of the Trustee for the DC section (known as USS Investment Builder) are as follows: - 3.1.1.1 To maintain a default strategy that offers an investment solution suitable for the majority of members saving in the DC section, informed by extensive research with members; - 3.1.1.2 Alongside the default strategy, to provide a range of self-select options to meet the needs and preferences of most members as regards level of risk and return and different ethical and investment beliefs throughout their working lives; - 3.1.1.3 To provide both the default strategy and the range of self-select funds at a competitive price, benefiting from a subsidy from the employer of the administration and running costs and (subject to a cap) on investment management charges, thus allowing members to benefit from retaining a higher share of the investment growth on their savings;

-- 3.1.1.5 Where agreed by key stakeholders, to make available to members flexibilities in relation to the DC section, particularly concerning the freedoms around how DC savings can be accessed and options at retirement; and - 3.1.1.6 To maintain a robust governance framework that will allow the ongoing suitability of the DC section, including the suitability of the investment arrangements, to be monitored over time. - 3.1.2 The realised and expected returns on the Reference Portfolios and other investments for the DC section are monitored regularly by the investment committee in relation to these objectives, as addressed in paragraph 1.2.4, above.
+- 3.1.1.4 Where agreed by key stakeholders, to make available to members flexibilities in relation to the DC section, particularly concerning the freedoms around how DC savings can be accessed and options at retirement; and - 3.1.1.5 To maintain a robust governance framework that will allow the ongoing suitability of the DC section, including the suitability of the investment arrangements, to be monitored over time. - 3.1.2 The realised and expected returns on the funds in the DC section are monitored regularly by the Investment Committee in relation to these objectives, as addressed in paragraph 1.2.4, above.